Zeex/sampgdk/README.md

     using namespace samp;

-VERY IMPORTANT THING: before you can use any of the SA:MP native functions, you must _initialize_ the wrapper.
+Before you can use any of the SA:MP native functions, you must _initialize_ the wrapper.
 This should be done in the Load() function of your plugin (you know, every plugin must have it).

     PLUGIN_EXPORT bool PLUGIN_CALL Load(void **ppPluginData) {
         samp::Wrapper::GetInstance()->Initialize(ppPluginData);